Exciting career. Job $ecurity.

 All students admitted to the nursing program are expected to carry their own personal health insurance.

-The nursing program has been developed in accordance with criteria established by the National League for Nursing Accrediting Commission (NLNAC) with assistance from the Wyoming State Board of Nursing (WSBN).
+The nursing program has been developed in accordance with criteria established by the Accreditation Commission for Education in Nursing, Inc. (ACEN) with assistance from the Wyoming State Board of Nursing (WSBN).

 Drug Screening and Criminal Background Checks

 Acceptance into the program is conditional based upon satisfactory completion of a criminal background check and drug screening.
 Instructions for completion will be provided once a student is accepted into the program.